Need fresh thinking?

-An ambitious entrepreneur mortgages the house to start her dream—a modest salon in a quiet suburb.
+An ambitious entrepreneur mortgages the house to start her dream—a modest retail services salon in a quiet suburb.
 It isn’t long before business is booming and a second location opens across town.
 Then another.
 With money rolling in, a new store is unveiled in a different city.
 Before long the business, which is now fueled by franchises, expands to several states.

 A local-only advertising strategy makes sense for a single-location business.
 Depending on the target audience, a mix of newspaper, TV, radio, even billboards will work well.
 Some geo-targeted mobile advertising can drive traffic.
 When a second store opens nearby, the media budget may not increase because both locations benefit from the same media market reach.